 In 2018 the International Association for the Study of Pain revised the definition of pain to "an unpleasant sensory and emotional experience associated with, or resembling that associated with, actual or potential tissue damage."
 Pain is a critical national health problem with a tremendous clinical burden.
 Millions of Americans suffer from daily chronic pain and it is the main reason people seek medical attention or are out of work.
 NINDS supports ongoing efforts to understand the basic science of acute and chronic pain and develop new tools and treatments for pain patients.
-Additional general information about pain can be found at the NINDS Pain Hope through Research website.
+Additional general information about pain can be found at the NINDS Pain information page.

 NINDS is the lead institute for pain research at NIH and supports basic, translational, and clinical pain research to develop new and innovative advances in the pain field.
-NINDS leads the Executive Committee of the NIH Pain Consortium, which includes 23 Institutes and Centers.
-The NIH Pain Consortium identifies, coordinate, and supports pain research initiatives, activities, and strategic planning at NIH.
+NINDS leads the Executive Committee of the NIH Pain Consortium, which includes 21 Institutes and Centers.
+The NIH Pain Consortium identifies, coordinates, and supports pain research initiatives, activities, and strategic planning at NIH.
 NINDS also serves on the Executive Committee of the NIH Interagency Pain Research Coordinating Committee, a group whose goal is to coordinate all pain research efforts within HHS and across other Federal Agencies

 Projects on pain research within NINDS’ mission do not need to be submitted to a pain-titled funding announcement and can be submitted to appropriate parent announcements.
 Please see a list of NINDS parent announcements for open funding opportunities.